OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 wifisetup remove -ssid myNetwork
 ```

->Note if you have multiple networks with the same SSID, this command would remove the oldest one from your list of configured networks.
+>Note if you have multiple networks with the same SSID, this command would remove the highest priority network from your list of configured networks.

 #### Changing a Network's Priority